 Mini IVF may also benefit women who are at risk of developing OHSS.
 OHSS stands for ovarian hyperstimulation syndrome.
 Certain ovary stimulating medications – particularly injectables – can cause OHSS.
 The symptoms of OHSS include swelling and pain in the ovaries, nausea or vomiting, bloating, diarrhea, and more.
 According to the Mayo Clinic, “A small number of women may develop severe OHSS, which can cause rapid weight gain, abdominal pain, vomiting and shortness of breath.”

-Mini IVF reduces the risk of OHSS, because women undergoing Mini IVF take much less medication.
-The oral medications like Clomid that she will take with Mini IVF are less likely to cause OHSS.
+Mini IVF reduces the risk of OHSS, because women undergoing treatment take much less medication.
+The oral medications like Clomid that she will take are less likely to cause OHSS.

 When Odds With IVF Are Already Low Due to Low Ovarian Reserves